Program

 FE 7011 Asset Pricing Theory 3 credits

-This course explores asset valuation theory and the applications to real world valuation cases.
-It also provides decision-making tools under uncertainty and risk, including standard asset pricing models used to determine financial asset prices, particularly equity and debt securities.
-Valuation techniques such as discounted cash flows and market based approach are included.
+This course applies asset valuation theory and its applications to real world valuation cases, decision-making tools under uncertainty and risk, including standard asset pricing models used to determine financial asset prices, particularly equity and debt securities, valuation techniques such as discounted cash flows, relative and market-based approaches, and factors affecting the value of financial assets.

 FE 7012 Financial Derivatives and Risk Management 3 credits